rithvikp1998/cpd/README.md

 # Common Print Dialog

+***IMPORTANT: This repo is now just a proof-of-work for my participation in Google Summer of Code 2017.
+For all other purposes this repo can be thought of as deprecated in favor of a new version CPDv2 which can be found [here](https://github.com/rithvikp1998/cpdv2)***

 This repository was created as a part of my participation in the Google Summer of Code 2017 for the OpenPrinting division of The Linux Foundation.

 ## Goal